ragulg06/RAP-RAG/README.md

 - **Source citation:** Each answer includes filename, page, and chunk ID.
 - **No external API calls or LangChain used.**
 - **All dependencies are open-source and locally cached.**
+- **Clean output format** with only answer and single most relevant source.
+- **Automatic filename generation** for uploaded documents to avoid generic "file" names.

 ---